Lloyd Andrews Hamilton

-First Lieutenant Lloyd Andrews Hamilton (13 June 1894 – 24 August 1918) was a World War I flying ace credited with ten aerial victories.
+First Lieutenant Lloyd Andrews Hamilton (13 June 1894 – 24 August 1918) was an American World War I flying ace credited with ten aerial victories.
 During five months of 1918 he became an ace with the Royal Air Force (RAF) and then again with the United States Air Service (USAS).
 Hamilton Air Force Base is named after him.

 Early life

 Lloyd Andrews Hamilton was born in Troy, New York, the only child of Methodist minister Reverend John A. Hamilton and his wife Jennie Andrews Hamilton.
 He was a bright scholar who took his Baccalaureate Degree magnum cum laude from Syracuse University in 1916 and was a member of the Psi Upsilon fraternity.
 He initiated post-graduate studies at Harvard Business School in September 1916.
 When America entered World War I, he enlisted in the USAS, on 28 April and in May he reported to Plattsburgh, New York, for officer training.